Whites (Finland): Campaign

 The Whites' campaign was initially challenged by the goal of capturing the Varkaus industrial center.
-The 1,200 Red forces defending the city finally surrendered after the invading troops secured the surrounding areas.
+The around 1,200 Red guardsmen who were controlling the city finally surrendered after the White troops secured the surrounding areas.
 This battle was one of the turning points of the civil war since it gave the Whites control of the northern part of Finland.
 The success of the campaign is attributed to the White's better equipment, organization, and unity.

 By February 1917, Finland was already divided with the Whites controlling the area north of Pori, Tampere, Lahti, Lappeenranta, and Viipuri while the urban areas to the south were under the Red zone.
-With the assistance of the Germans under General Rüdiger von der Goltz, the Whites were able to capture Helsinki and Tampere until the Reds finally fled to Soviet Russia in April and the victors claimed the entire former Grand Duchy of Finland.
-The initial frontlines were established rather quickly, and over the course of the war, Whites conquered all of Finnish territory.
+With the assistance of the Germans under General Rüdiger von der Goltz, the Whites were able to capture Helsinki and Tampere until the Reds finally fled to Soviet Russia in April, and the victors inherited the borders of the former Grand Duchy.
+The initial frontlines were established rather quickly, and over the course of the war, Whites reclaimed all Finnish territory.
 The Finnish constitution of 1919 established the modern Republic of Finland, and the Treaty of Tartu between Finland and Russia (1920) confirmed the outcome.
 Thus, the Republic of Finland is the sole successor of White Finland.